TangoGroup/churchmetrics-api/README.md

     $ curl https://churchmetrics.com/api/v1/records.json?page=2&per_page=100

-The pagination info is included in [the Link header][8].
+The pagination info is included in the [Link header](http://tools.ietf.org/html/rfc5988).
 It is important to follow these Link header values instead of constructing your own URLs.
-In some instances, such as in the [Commits API][9], pagination is based on SHA1 and not on page number.
+In some instances, pagination is based on SHA1 and not on page number.

 	Link: <https://churchmetrics.com/api/v1/records.json?page=3&per_page=100>; rel="next",<https://churchmetrics.com/api/v1/records.json?page=50&per_page=100>; rel="last"